ihmeuw/vivarium/docs/source/concepts/population.rst

 Attributes
 ----------

-Attributes are the fundamental unit of state in the population state table.
+Attributes are the fundamental characteristics of a population and are represented by columns in the population state table.
 They are a particular type of :term:`values <Value>` that are produced by on-demand by :term:`attribute pipelines <Attribute Pipeline>`.
-When a component the state table (or some subset of it), each attribute requested is calculated via its corresponding attribute pipeline and returned in tabular form.
+When a component requires the state table (or some subset of it), each attribute requested is calculated via its corresponding attribute pipeline and returned in tabular form.
 For example, when a component requests the entire population's age, the "age" attribute pipeline calculates the age of all simulants and returns a ``pandas.Series`` of age values.

 .. note::
    The population system is distinct from the :ref:`values system documentation <values_concept>`